neobourbaki/Library/database/S8P9UI0H/S8P9UI0H_b.md

 at any $x\in I$.
 It follows that $g$ is constant, by an application of the mean value theorem.

-In the case that $f'$ fails to exist at one or both endpoints of $I$, we may use a continuity argument.
+In the case that $f'$ fails to exist at one or both endpoints of $I$, one may argue by taking limits there.